You are currently browsing the tag archive for the ‘blue lacy’ tag.

 All ethical breeders will welcome you to their home and kennel.
 They will let you meet the parents and prove their working ability.
 They will also require you prove yourself worthy of a Lacy Dog.
 It is vital to the preservation of the breed and the happiness of each dog that they end up in the right environment.

-To ensure litters are placed in working homes, the average cost of a registered Lacy pup from NLDA breeders is $350 to $550.
-Prices do vary, but breeders who charge substantially more than that or who produce several litters a year are in it for profit, not to preserve and improve the breed.
+Breeders who breed the family pet to any convenient dog of same breed just to have purebred pups “with papers” or produce several litters a year are in it for profit, not to preserve and improve the breed.
 If you have any questions about litters, bloodlines or breeders, please send us an email.